Devisreeb/project-2/README.md

 ## 🔍 Key Insight

 Countries with better affordability and climate adaptation practices showed significantly higher food security scores, highlighting the importance of economic access and sustainable policy planning.

----

-📬 For any discussions or queries please contact: **durgaprasadbukka7@gmail.com**